krishna22-ops/learning_notes/README.md

 ## Took a break for a week and now back to studying
-- During this break i realized, it could be easier if i started with Data Engineering rather than Data Scientist for my first ever intern.
-So, I decided to learn tools and skills required to be a data engineer.
+- I took a week-long break and now I’m back to studying.
+During this time, I realized it might be more practical to begin with Data Engineering rather than aiming directly for a Data Scientist role for my first internship.
+So, I’ve decided to focus on learning the tools and skills necessary to become a data engineer.